 - Food Nearby: Park cafés and konbini close by; bring snacks for a perfect picnic

-Getting to Ohori Park
+How to Get to Ohori Park with Kids

 - Subway Access: Take the Fukuoka City Subway to Ohori Koen Station.
 Exit 3 brings you right to the park entrance